 4. Get A Donut At Lard Lad Donuts

 Lard Lad Donuts is situated inside Springfield, The Simpsons district of the park.
-Here you’ll be able to purchase a donut that’s likely bigger than your head.
+Here you’ll be able to purchase a doughnut that’s likely bigger than your head.

 5. Watch Shrek 4-D

-Luckily, unlike Minion Mayhem it’s a ride that has no height restrictions and an average wait time of around 20 minutes.
+Located at the entrance of the park opposite Despicable Me’s Minion Mayhem, this ride has no height restrictions and an average standby wait time of less than 20 minutes.

 6. Cool Down In Fievel’s Playland